asimsultan/Support-Vector-Machines/README.md

 # Support-Vector-Machines

-Current Notebook file is based on
+Current Notebook file is based on the insight working of Support Vector Classifiers.